plopezmp/GdR/Automation with Ansible/README.md

   ```

+## Preliminaries: Network preparation
+The topology we are using is the following,

+<img src='figs/MIREDans.jpg' width='470'>

+### R1 router
+R1 is a Cisco 7200 (*c7200-adventerprisek9-mz.124-24.T5.image*)

+Configuration through CLI:

-### Examples of use
+## Examples of use
 The topology we are using is as follows

-<img src='figs/MIREDans.jpg' width='470'>